tiny8877/okta.github.io/_source/_docs/api/resources/authorization-servers.md

 ##### Details for `alwaysIncludeInToken`

 * Always `TRUE` for access token claims.
-* If `FALSE` for an ID token claim, the claim won't be included in the ID Token if ID token is requested with Access Token or `authorization_code`, instead the client has to use Access Token to get the claims from the [userinfo endpoint](/docs/api/resources/oidc#userinfo).
+* If `FALSE` for an ID token claim, the claim won't be included in the ID token if ID token is requested with access token or `authorization_code`, instead the client has to use access token to get the claims from the [userinfo endpoint](/docs/api/resources/oidc#userinfo).

 ### Condition Object